DiscipleTools/disciple-tools-documentation/metrics/personal/activity-log.md

-# Personal Metrics: Activity Log
+# Disciple.Tools | Metrics: Activity Log

-The Activity Log provides a detailed, chronological list of every action you have taken within Disciple.Tools.
-It is a comprehensive record of your work, helping you keep track of all your updates and interactions.
+The Activity Log gives you a detailed list of every action you have taken in Disciple.Tools, in the order you did them.
+It is a complete record of your work, which helps you keep track of all your updates and interactions.

-To access this report, navigate to **Metrics** > **Personal** > **Activity Log**.
+## How to Access the Activity Log
+1. Go to the **Metrics** area in the main menu.
+2. Select **Activity Log** from the **Personal** section.

 ## Understanding the Activity Log

-The Activity Log displays a continuous stream of your activities, with the most recent actions appearing at the top.
-Each entry in the log provides key details about an action that was performed.
+The Activity Log shows a list of your activities, with the most recent actions at the top.
+Each item in the log gives you important details about an action that you took.

 ### What is Recorded?

-The log captures a wide range of activities, including but not limited to:
+The log records many types of activities, including:

-*   **Creating Records**: When you create a new contact, group, or other type of post.
+- **Creating Records**: When you create a new contact, group, or any other type of record.
-*   **Updating Records**: Any changes made to a record's fields, such as updating a contact's status, changing a group's name, or adding a location.
+- **Updating Records**: Any changes you make to a record's fields, like updating a contact's status, changing a group's name, or adding a location.
-*   **Posting Comments**: Every comment you write on a contact or group record.
+- **Posting Comments**: Every comment you write on a contact or group record.
-*   **Assigning Records**: When you assign a contact or group to another user.
+- **Assigning Records**: When you assign a contact or group to another user.
-*   **Milestone Updates**: When you log a milestone, like a baptism or a first meeting.
+- **Milestone Updates**: When you record a milestone, like a baptism or a first meeting.

-Each entry includes:
+Each item in the log includes:
-- A description of the action taken.
+- A description of the action.
-- The name of the record that was affected.
+- The name of the record that was changed.
-- The time the action occurred.
+- The time the action happened.

-This report is especially useful for reviewing your work history or finding the specific time you made a particular update.
+This report is very useful for looking back at your work history or finding the exact time you made a specific update.